Please see also the Benefice website:

 The list of former rectors is unbroken since 1190 and includes many eminent names, most being Fellows of St. John’s College, Cambridge.
 One of particular note is John Knewstubb, incumbent here from 1579 until his death in 1624.
 Renowned for his strong puritan beliefs, and a leading exponent in this part of the world, he was one of four spokesmen to the Hampton Court Conference in 1604 where he appears to have got on well with King James – although not always agreeing with him on the proposed content of the first English bible!
 Knewstubb also preached widely and wrote several books.
 Despite his radical tendencies he appears to have been well loved in the village and he was a good friend of Adam Winthrop of Groton, whose son John (soon to become the first Governor of Massachusetts) was witness to his will.
 Further interesting connections with America have recently come to light as one Thomas Gleson, who was buried in Cockfield in 1610, has been proved to be the father of the Thomas Gleson who married Susanna Page of Hawstead (in Cockfield Church) in 1634 and who, in 1652, took the Oath of Allegiance as a member of the Watertown trained militia.
 Thomas was also an ancestor of Rutherford B. Hayes, 19th President of the United States.
 East Anglia was a very puritan area and many of the original settlers set sail from this part of the country.

-To view or download the Church magazine, ‘Reaching Out’, please follow the link below:
+To view or download the magazine for Cockfield Benefice, ‘Reaching Out’, please follow the link below:

 St Peter’s Cockfield is one of 5 parishes which make up the Cockfield Benefice.
 They are Bradfield St Clare, Bradfield St George with Lt Whelnetham, Cockfield, Felsham and Gedding.
 If you live in one of these 5 parishes, or have a qualifying connection, you can get married in one of the churches as listed in the grid above, or have your baby baptised at one of the churches.